-The non-compliant component of the development, as it relates to building height, demonstrates consistency with the objectives of the B4 Mixed Use zone and the height of building objectives.
+The proposed development demonstrates consistency with the objectives of the B4 Mixed Use zone and with the height of building objectives.
 Adopting Preston CJ's language in Wehbe, development standards are means to an end, not ends in themselves.
-The non-compliant component of the development will comprehensively achieve all of the objectives notwithstanding non-compliance.
+The proposed development will comprehensively achieve all of the objectives of both the height of buildings development standard and the B4 zone notwithstanding non-compliance with the prescribed.
 Compliance with the standard is therefore unreasonable and unnecessary.